Lizzie Lou Arts

 Art is not a luxury or a talent reserved for the few.
 It turns up everywhere in the unfurling of a fern, in the drawings scratched onto walls in concentration camps, in the way a child reaches for colour before they reach for words.
 Each of us carries a story that is more than words, and creativity is how that story finds its shape.

 Lizzie Lou Arts is that belief, lived out loud.
 Beauty, meaning, purpose.
-A creative life as a whole life.I live off-grid in Running Creek, on Mingenberri country, in Queensland's Scenic Rim.
+A creative life as a whole life.I live in a hand built strawbale home, volunteer built , solar powered off-grid, made from 80% recycled materials in Running Creek, on Mingenberri country, in Queensland's Scenic Rim.

 My studio is wherever I am.